mywalkb/LSPosed_mod/README.md

 ## Migration

-You can install LSPosed_mod on top of official LSPosed installation If the app is installed and not parasitic, the app must be reinstalled from apk distribuited with LSPosed_mod
+You can install LSPosed_mod on top of official LSPosed installation.
+If the app is installed and not parasitic, the app must be reinstalled from apk distribuited with LSPosed_mod.

 ## Get Help